With contributions from the local community and Love4Life

 ‘A Mountain is A Mountain’ was a three-part project about humans and nature.
 Over three months during the summer of 2019 Modern Painters, New Decorators ran clay workshops, toured artworks to a sculpture park and hosted an exhibition in our gallery.
-The project was commissioned by Collective Matter, in part hosted by Contemporary Sculpture Fulmer and featured work by the Community, David John Scarborough, George Chinnery, Rebecca Wymant, Tom Sewell and girls from the Love4Life group run by local charity TwentyTwenty.
+The project was commissioned by Collective Matter and Newcastle University, and hosted by Contemporary Sculpture Fulmer.

 ‘Before enlightenment, mountains are mountains and waters are waters.
 During the quest for enlightenment, mountains are not mountains and waters are not waters.
 After enlightenment, mountains are just mountains and waters are just waters.’

 D.T.
 Suzuki (1926) Essays in Zen Buddhism

 This three step process to Buddhist enlightment may seem simple, even bizarre or pointless, when written on paper.
 But outworked as a lived experience it can reveal a great deal about the limits of our own capacities as human beings when confronted with the scale of the cosmos.
 The artists and artworks in the exhibition showcase the micro and macro relationship we have with the natural world.